nima101/nima101.github.io/_posts/2019-04-01-hamil-path-over-cities.md

 Generally, solving Hamiltonian Path is NP-Complete but in this problem we have a very special graph, where only the temperatures matter.

 1. There is only one parameter associated with each city (temperature).
 So, it seems natural to sort them on a line based on their `c` value.
-2. If `c[i + 1] - c[i] > d` for any `i`, the graph would be disconnected and we can't solve it
+2. If `c[i + 1] - c[i] > d` for any `i`, the graph would be disconnected, and we can't solve it
 3. Given **2.** is satisfied,
   * if city `1` is the first or the last city in the sorted list, the answer is **Yes**.
   * if city `1` is somewhere in the middle, an answer is **Yes**, **if and only if** we can solve it *right-left* or *left-right*. (we define it below)

-In order to solve *right-left*, we make jumps of 2 towards right all the way to the end, then jumps of 2 coming back and going past the `start` city and then we just visit the rest of the cities one by one. (*left-right* is defined similarly).
-The image below shows a *right-left* solution for the previous graph)
+In order to solve *right-left*, we make jumps of 2 towards right all the way to the end, then jumps of 2 coming back and going past the `start` city, and then we just visit the rest of the cities one by one. (*left-right* is defined similarly).
+The image below shows a *right-left* solution for the previous graph.

 ![prev]({{ site.url }}/static/img/cities-tsp-sorted.png){:height="70%" width="70%"}